machdyne/zeitlos/docs/window_manager.md

 ## Input

-Mouse position/buttons are read directly from `reg_usb_cursor` (bits 9:0 = x, 19:10 = y, 23:20 = button state), scaled down by 2 to
-match the 512x384 framebuffer -- same convention `sw/apps/gpudemo`
-uses. `wm` polls this once per main-loop iteration; there's no input event queue yet.
+Mouse position/buttons are read via `mouse_port()` (`wm.c`), which
+picks whichever of the two USB HID ports currently reports itself as a mouse -- there's no fixed port-to-device mapping anymore, and no guarantee it's the same port from one boot to the next.
+See `docs/user_input.md` for the dual-port hardware and register layout this reads from; this section stays focused on what `wm` does with the result. `wm` polls this once per main-loop iteration; there's no mouse event queue.

 - **Click on a window** brings it to front and focuses it -- but only repaints if focus or z-order actually changed (clicking an